mercury2269/mercury2269.github.io/_drafts/2015-10-01-log4js-http-request-parsing-with-logstash.md

 		}
 	  }
 	}
 In the above config, I perform a number of renames on the nested fields so it can have short and clear names.
 And in the final if clause, I checks if the logger_name is marked with "http" and then perform a grok parsing of the logs.
-It's also good to add received time and then parse the actual log time as in the date pattern.
+It's also good to add received time and then parse the actual log time as in the above date filter.